Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

-The schematic of dual-gated ATTG Device D1, shown in Fig.~\ref{Fig1}a, has a twist angle of about $5^\circ$ (results from Device D2 are provided in Supplementary Note~1 and Supplementary Fig.~1 and 2).
+The schematic of dual-gated large-angle TTG with alternating stacking device D1, shown in Fig.~\ref{Fig1}a, has a twist angle of about $5^\circ$.
+Two additional devices, D2 with alternating stacking and D3 with helical stacking, were also measured.
+Both devices exhibit overall magnetotransport features consistent with those of D1, and the corresponding datasets are provided in the Supporting Information.
 Figure~\ref{Fig1}b presents a color map of the longitudinal resistance $R_{xx}$ as a function of the displacement field ($D/\epsilon_0$) and the total filling factor ($\nu_\text{tot}$) at $B = 4$~T. Several phase transitions are visible, and within the range $-60 < \nu_\text{tot} < 60$ their positions are not symmetric about $\nu_\text{tot}=0$.
 This electron–hole asymmetry resembles that reported in dual-gated ABA trilayer graphene \cite{Taychatanapat2011, Henriksen2012PRX, Lee2013, Stepanov2016, Campos2016, Datta2017, Che2020, Chen2024}.
 In addition, diamond-shaped boundaries extend along the black dashed line in Fig.~\ref{Fig1}b, with further diamond features appearing symmetrically with respect to this line.
 To highlight these features, Fig.~\ref{Fig1}d provides a summary of the observed transitions.
 In this plot, the thick red, blue, and green curves denote the lowest Landau levels of the top, middle, and bottom layers, respectively, while the thinner traces correspond to higher-index Landau levels.
 Numbers in black boxes indicate the Landau level index $N$, and the dotted lines in Fig.~\ref{Fig1}d can be assigned to crossings between the top and bottom layer Landau levels with the same index.